 A maximum of three (3) days (22.5 hours) of personal leave may be requested during the enrollment period.
-Personal leave day(s) must be prearranged and approved by the Supervisor or designee.
-Personal leave is granted solely at the discretion of the Supervisor (or designee) and is designed to allow the student to handle necessary personal matters or, observe religious holidays.
+Personal leave day(s) must be prearranged and approved by the Lead/Operations Faculty or Nursing Program Supervisor.
+Personal leave is granted solely at the discretion of the Nursing Program Supervisor or Lead/Operations Faculty and is designed to allow the student to handle necessary personal matters or observe religious holidays.
 Careful planning of appointments, meetings, etc., for times outside of scheduled school hours is strongly advised.
-Personal leave days are considered as time away from the program and will be recorded as an absence, but will not be counted toward disciplinary action for attendance.
-Personal days may not be utilized on the day of or day before a final examination, before or after a holiday, or during the final week of the program, unless special circumstances exist.